smarthomeNG/smarthome/doc/how-to-build-docs.rst

 SmartHomeNG Documentation
 =========================

-This directory contains the developer and the user documentation.
-The developer documentation is in English.
-The user documentation is in German and will be multilingual.
-It will be translated into English.
+This directory contains the documentation.
+It is in German and will at some time be multilingual, at least translated into English.

-The developer documentation (master language 'en') is stored in ``doc/developer`` The user documentation (master language 'de') is going to be stored in ``doc/user``
+The user documentation (master language 'de') is going to be stored in ``doc/user``